-Polling stations open in Australian elections
+Australians vote to determine conservative government future

 But Morrison defied the opinion polls in 2019 by leading his coalition to a narrow victory.

-His coalition holds the narrowest of majorities, 76 seats in the 151-seat House of Representatives where parties need a majority to form government.
+His coalition holds the narrowest of majorities — 76 seats in the 151-seat House of Representatives, where parties need a majority to form government.

-Both leaders woke on Saturday in Melbourne where they will continue campaigning before voting in their hometown of Sydney.
+Both leaders will campaign in Melbourne on Saturday before voting in their hometown of Sydney.

-The first polling stations opened on the east coast at 8 a.m. local time (22:00 GMT).
+The first polling stations opened on the country’s east coast at 8 a.m. local time (22:00 GMT).
 The west coast is two hours behind.
 The stations close 10 hours later.

 Due to the pandemic, more than 48% of Australia’s 17 million electors have voted early or applied for postal votes, which will likely slow the count.